tinted-theming/home/builder.md

       base0D: "#dddddd"
       base0E: "#eeeeee"
       base0F: "#ffffff"
-    mappings:
-      diff_added_bg: base0B

 - If `system` is not provided, the scheme MUST be loaded as a Legacy Base16 Scheme as described below.
 - If `slug` is not provided, it can be inferred by starting with the scheme name, replacing any unicode characters with their ASCII aproximations, replacing spaces with the `-` character, and dropping all non-alphanumeric and non-dash characters.
 - Hexadecimal color values MUST be preceded by a "#". (except in `base16` where this is optional)
 - Hexadecimal color values are case insensitive.
 - If `system` is not provided the builder will assume `base16`. (note: `base16` is not a valid system to specify though since the base16 spec itself does not allow a `system` key)
-- `mappings` create color aliases and always reference a slot in the palette by name.
-Default mappings are often specified by the given scheme system and can be overridden here.

 **Legacy Base16 Scheme Files**